KauzClay/docs-tap/scst-scan/install-snyk-integration.hbs.md

 4. Define the `--values-file` flag to customize the default configuration.
 You must define the following fields in the `values.yaml` file for the Snyk Scanner configuration.
 You can add fields as needed to activate or deactivate behaviors.
-You can append the values to this file as shown later in this topic.
+You can append the values in this file as shown later in this topic.
 Create a `values.yaml` file by using the following configuration:

     ```yaml